-The aim of this talk series is to support early-career researchers and underrepresented groups by providing a platform for their work and increasing networking opportunities.
+The aim of this talk series is to shine light on and support early-career researchers and underrepresented groups by providing a platform for their work and increasing networking opportunities.

 These talks are open to all and will be made publicly available where possible.
 Drop me a line if you are interested in joining.

 21.10.2020 – Age-Related Differences in the Relationship Between Eye Movement Behaviour and Facial Recognition Memory | Negar Mazloum-Farzaghi (University of Toronto & Rotman Research Institute)

 12.11.2020 – Evidence for atypical semantic visual salience in Super Recognizers | Marcel Linka (University of Giessen)

 20.11.2020 – The intersection of perceptual decision-making, reading, consumer psychology and dyslexia – a multi-method approach | Léon Franzen (Concordia University)

 26.11.2020 – Faces are made of this… Sensitivity to Orientation when processing faces | Valerie Goffaux (Université catholique de Louvain)

 01.12.2020 – Is it Autism or Alexithymia? explaining atypical socioemotional processing | Hélio Clemente Cuve (University of Oxford)

 10.12.2020 – Global visual salience of competing stimuli | Alex Hernandez-Garcia (Université de Montréal)

 07.01.2021 – Reproducible EEG from raw data to publication figures | Cyril Pernet (University of Edinburgh)